logo academy

 If the value of the collateral falls to ≤ $1.49 it will be liquidated to cover the Dai generated, in addition to a fee called the Liquidation Penalty.

-The Dai Savings Rate (DSR) is a variable rate earned by locking Dai into the DSR smart contract.
+The Dai Savings Rate (DSR) is a variable interest rate you receive by locking Dai into the DSR smart contract.

-Dai holders can thus earn a rate equal to the DSR by depositing them in the Dai Wallet of Oasis.app.
+Dai holders can thus receive rewards equal to the DSR by depositing them in the Dai Wallet of Oasis.app.

-The DSR smart contract has no withdrawal limits, deposit limits or liquidity constraints and the rate is actively set by MKR token holders through on-chain governance.
+The DSR smart contract has no withdrawal limits, deposit limits or liquidity constraints and MKR token holders actively set the rate through on-chain governance.

-In this way, MakerDAO can influence the demand for Dai by changing the DSR.
+In this way, the MakerDAO can influence the demand for Dai by changing the DSR.

 Other use cases